How do I submit a Managed Fusion promotion request from Staging to Production?

 Submit a ticket to Support by following these steps:

 Note: Promotion requests are typically fulfilled within 3 business days, assuming all of the required information (see below) has been included in the ticket description.

 Note: Everything in Staging will be promoted to Production at the time of request unless specifically indicated as a partial promotion in the ticket description.

-- Once the pre-promotion steps have been completed, visit the Lucidworks Support Portal and select Submit a request:
+- Once the pre-promotion steps have been completed, visit the Support Portal and click Sign in in the upper-right corner

 - Select the Managed Services Promotion Request form from the list, and fill out the subject and description fields per the template below: